Kkkermit/ReduxToolKit/README.md

 Unit testing on this repo is done with [vitest](https://vitest.dev/), vite's own testing framework.
 Along with vitest, unit testing is also run with [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/).
 To configure more tests, please use either docs, or pre-existing testing file found in this repo as a template.

+## Versions -

+All code was produced on Node v18.13.0 -
+**The code has not been tested on older/ newer Node versions.
+If you want to use this repo, we suggest using v18.13.0 for minimal errors**

+## Troubleshooting -

+For troubleshooting the code, please use docs [official Redux Toolkit documentation.](https://redux-toolkit.js.org/).
+For issues with package, try using Node v18.13.0 or uninstalling/ deleting `node_modules` and re-installing with `npm i`.
+If all else fails and you haven't edited any of the base code, open an issue on the repo [here](https://github.com/Kkkermit/ReduxToolKit/issues).
+If you've updated the code and changed, that's on you, you must figure out the issue, try looking through docs. **DO NOT OPEN AN ISSUE ON THE REPO!!!!**

 ## Got stuck or need help ##

 - Contact me on discord: [Kkermit.](https://discord.com/users/526853643962679323) or create a discussion on main repository found [here](https://github.com/Kkkermit/ReduxToolKit/discussions)

+### If you are a fan of the repo and want to support it, please feel free to leave a star :)